misterfish/stick/README.md

 	import { add, always, } from 'stick'

-	const add1 = 1 | add
+	const add1 = 1 | add // or add (1)
 	const add1IfYouCan = x => x | ifOk (add1, 'nothing' | always)

+    // --- usage:

 	; [0, 10, null, void 8]
 	| map (add1IfYouCan) // [1, 11, 'nothing', 'nothing']

 #### point-free

 // --- a common pattern is when the argument to a function is passed directly into a pipe:

 	const add1IfYouCan = x => x | ifOk (add1, 'nothing' | always)